akhilvreddy/Datathon/README.md

 - import all of our data into our jupyter notebook
 - do head to see a little bit of it
 - hella graphs (look for outliers)

+- do regression (logistical regerssion)
+- convert it to json
+- try chart js
+-